BeAPI/composer-make-stable/README.md

 Make all of your composer's dependencies stable.

+This command is useful especially during an audit.
+It allows you to grab latest versions of your requirements.
+Once your audit is finished it's recommended to use another command : [Freeze version](https://github.com/BeAPI/composer-freeze-version) to keep versions you have tested.

 # What ?

 Your dependencies into composer.json will be automatically be changed from :